IncredibleWeb/handbook/README.md

 ## Company Events

-We try to organise company events regularly, atleast once every quarter.
+We try to organise company events regularly, at least once every quarter.
 We expect that all employees attend company events as these are held during working hours.
-Company events help bring the entire team together, especially those who are working remotely or that are completely invested in different projects and contribute to the team culture.
+Company events help bring the entire team together, especially those who are working remotely.
 Company events vary, but we will always advise the team in advance.